November 7, 2024

 Last update

-In this article, we’ll demystify engagement rate and provide some actionable steps to help you improve yours.
+Your engagement rate is a vital metric that reflects how well your content connects with your audience.
+In this article, we’ll demystify engagement rate, its calculation, and provide some actionable steps to help you improve yours.

 But now you’ve decided on your Instagram goal, you want to know what qualifies as a good engagement rate, right?

-And you’re also probably keen to find out how you can improve your engagement rate.
+And you’re also probably keen to find out how you can improve your engagement rate: Reels?
+Shareable content?
+Hashtags?

-And what does that tell you?
-That despite a huge quantity of people following a brand online, a very small proportion of those people are actually interested in their content.
+What does that tell you?
+That despite a huge quantity of people following online brands, micro influencers, or nano influencers, a very small proportion of those people are actually interested in their content.

 That’s why it’s more important to monitor engagement rate over followers.
-It provides a more accurate picture of whether your content is working.
+It provides a more accurate picture of whether your content and your influencer marketing is working.

-So, at this stage you might be wondering what exactly is a good engagement rate.
+At this stage you might be wondering what exactly is a good engagement rate.
+Great question. 😉

 While engagement rate fluctuates from business to business, it’s safe to assume that a good engagement rate on Instagram falls between 1% and 5%.